Tempura Motoyoshi (天ぷら元吉)

 Kisu has a delicately crisp outside, tender and moist inside.
 One thing that I was not happy happened here, I was dining alone seated next to three natives.
-Right before the Kisu was served after being removed from the oil pot, I heard the master chef was whispering in the disciple something about ‘three’ and ‘one’.
-I didn’t think too much until I found the tail of my kisu was flat while the three guys’ were updo (somehow means good fortune).
+Right before the Kisu was served after being removed from the oil pot, I heard the master chef was whispering in the disciple something about 'three' and 'one'.
+I didn't think too much until I found the tail of my kisu was flat while the three guys' were updo (means good fortune in some Asian cultures).

 5.茄子 (Nasu) Eggplant

 6. 鮎 (Ayu) Sweet fish with liver sauce